aio-libs/aiohttp/docs/multipart.rst

         part.headers.pop(aiohttp.hdrs.CONTENT_LENGTH, None)

-On the other hand, some server may require to specify `Content-Length` for the whole multipart request. `aiohttp` doesn't do that since it sends multipart using chunked transfer encoding by default.
+On the other hand, some server may require to specify `Content-Length` for the whole multipart request. `aiohttp` does not do that since it sends multipart using chunked transfer encoding by default.
 To overcome this issue, you have to serialize a :class:`MultipartWriter` by our own in the way to calculate its size::